ruizaj13/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+    .map creates a new array unlike .forEach which does not.

 2. Explain the difference between a callback and a higher order function.

+    A higher order function is a function that accepts a function as an argument.
+A callback is within the higher order function in order to pass it a function.

 3. What is closure?

+    The access a inner function has to its outer function or 'lexical environment'

 4. Describe the four rules of the 'this' keyword.

+    1) Global/Window Binding: Never done on purpose, occurs when binding is given   no context

+    2) Implicit Binding: applies to object methods, implies that whatever is left of the dot is what 'this' is referring to

+    3) Explicit Binding: uses .call(), .apply(), and .bind() to explicitly state how a function will be used.

+    4) New Binding: creates a new object that 'this' then points to

 5. Why do we need super() in an extended class?

+    In order to access the extended class' keys and values.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.